xqiu625/BioAI-Research-Notes/single-cell-analysis/tools/2024-11-HumanCellAtlas-Perspective-Nature.md

+# Paper Analysis: Human Cell Atlas
+> Analysis of "The Human Cell Atlas from a cell census to a unified foundation model" (Nature, 2024)

+This is a paper summary and analysis intended for educational purposes.
+For the official paper, please refer to the original publication.

 ## 📊 Paper Metadata
 - **Title:** The Human Cell Atlas from a cell census to a unified foundation model
 - **Authors:** Jennifer E. Rood, Samantha Wynne, Lucia Robson, Anna Hupalowska, John Randell, Sarah A. Teichmann & Aviv Regev